reinert/requestor/README.md

 <inherits name="io.reinert.requestor.RequestorByGDeferred"/>
 ```

-Requestor core is decoupled from the Promise API it exposes.
+Requestor is primarily focused on the HTTP Client API.
+Hence, **requestor-core** declares a Promise interface, but doesn't implement it.

-Thus, a requestor impl integrates the core to some promise library.
+The implementation is delegated to **requestor-impl**'s.
+Thus, a **requestor-impl** integrates **requestor-core** to some promise library.

-Currently, there's one implementation available: **requestor-gdeferred**.
+Currently, there's one impl available: **requestor-gdeferred**.
 It binds requestor with [gdeferred](https://github.com/reinert/gdeferred) promise API.
-Furthermore, an implementation binding requestor-core with [elemental2](https://github.com/google/elemental2) promise API is on the way.
+Furthermore, an impl integrating **requestor-core** with [elemental2](https://github.com/google/elemental2) promise API is on the way.

 ### Latest Release
 0.2.0 (18 Feb 2015)